owise1/ic-js/docs/ic.md

 We can use ICs to create and discover meaning.
 I put down what I think.
 You put down what you think.
 Then we combine them in all the different ways.

 `.ic` is a way to store and share our thoughts on the web.
-It's simpler and more straightforward than HTML because it serves a different purpose.
+It's simpler and more straightforward than HTML (or even RDF) because it serves a different purpose.
 We can use it to build a universal database of human thought normalized on the way we speak.
 And we can use it to create dense meaning webs with closeknit groups.

 These are tools for connection not influence.
 There is no reason to spam an IC because there is no central authority.
 We can easily decide what to include or remove depending on what we're after.
 Our trusted collections are treasures.
 We protect them.